Fraochaidh from Duror

 Head down this road, passing some houses.

-After 200m and beyond a sharp turn left, the road reaches the entrance to the campsite and opposite, the remains of an old railway line, which is now a track.
+After 200m and beyond a sharp turn left, the road reaches the entrance to the campsite and opposite, the remains of an old railway line, which is now a cycle-track.

-Turn south down this track for 500m and park on the verge by a sharp turn and junction in the track .
+Until recently, it was possible to turn south and drive down this track for 500m to park on the verge by a sharp turn and junction in the track .
+Parking is therefore limited nearby.

 2. Fraochaidh